tobbez/deluge_exporter/README.md

 #### Read from Deluge's configuration files

-If not all of the environment variables listed in the previous section are not set, the exporter will automatically attempt to read the connection details from Deluge's configuration files (for the current user).
+If not all of the environment variables listed in the previous section are set, the exporter will automatically attempt to read the connection details from Deluge's configuration files (for the current user).

 The following environment variables can be used to customize the behaviour: